phatalways-sleeping/benjamin-assistant/README.md

 cargo run
 ```

-Then you can start using the assistant by answering the prompts.
+Then you can start the conversation with the assistant by answering its prompts.

 # Limitations